johntimothybailey/johntimothybailey/README.md

 - 🧑‍🤝‍🧑 📫 If you are looking for Software Coaching or my Mentorship Program please message me at john@delvefore.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am the oldest of five children that were all homeschooled.
 Two of us are involved in technology and all of us are best of friends.
-- 🤖 My most recent favorite technology is Flutter and Dart for the speed of development for Mobile and Desktop apps
+- 🤖 My most recent favorite technology is Flutter and Dart for the speed of development for Mobile and Desktop apps.
+Additionally, I am excited to use [React Native's new architecture](https://reactnative.dev/docs/the-new-architecture/why) in the near future

+## Stay tooned for my contributions to coming YouTube channel!